nico14-d/Portfolio/README.md

+# Nicola Dudziński Portfolio

+## About Me
-👋 Hey, great to see you here!
+Hey, great to see you here!

 Welcome to my portfolio!
 My name is Nicola, and I’m an engineer with a passion for data analysis.
 My career path has been quite unconventional – I started as a construction engineer and later transitioned into project management, overseeing multiple investment projects in the gas industry.
 Throughout my career,